Oaklight/mango/docs/data.md

 ### Word-only & Word+ID

-* **word-only** `data[-intermediate].tar.zst`: We have one version where all nodes are labeled by additional descriptive text to distinguish different locations with similar names.
+* **Word-only** `data[-intermediate].tar.zst`: Nodes are annotated by additional descriptive text to distinguish different locations with similar names.

-* **word + jericho ID** `data[-intermediate]-objid.tar.zst`: In addition, we also prepared another version, where nodes are labeled using minimaly fixed names with object id from Jericho simulator.
+* **Word + Object ID** `data[-intermediate]-objid.tar.zst`:  variation of the word-only version, where nodes are labeled using minimaly fixed names with object id from Jericho simulator.

-* **word + random ID** `data[-intermediate]-randid.tar.zst`: A variation of the Jericho ID version, where the Jericho object id replaced with randomly generated integer.
+* **Word + Random ID** `data[-intermediate]-randid.tar.zst`: variation of the Jericho ID version, where the Jericho object id replaced with randomly generated integer.

-We primarily rely on the word-only version as benchmark, yet providing word+ID version for diverse benchmark settings.
+We primarily rely on the **word-only** version as benchmark, yet providing word+ID version for diverse benchmark settings.

 ## How to use

-Because some json files are huge, we use tar.zst to package the data.
+We use `data.tar.zst` as an example here.

-### 1. Download `data` from Huggingface
+### 1. download from Huggingface

 #### by directly download